 Check Your Equipment

 - Change your furnace filter.
 Experts recommend you should change these at least once a month in times of high-demand.
+To find the furnace filter that's right for your home, read this article.

 - Check the humidification levels.
 Cold air has less moisture than warm air, which is why our skin tends to be drier and itchier in colder months.
 When your HVAC contractor tunes up your furnace, ask them to check the humidification systems as well.
 This will help ensure your home is comfortable, and help prevent wood floors from drying and cracking, as well as general discomfort from the dry air.

 - Take care of the roof.
 A winter roof can tell a lot about a home’s ventilation.
 To avoid ice dams and water damage when the snow melts, rake it off, if possible.
-Speak with your contractor or HVAC installer to determine if you have proper amounts of ventilation and installation for your home.
+Speak with your contractor or HVAC installer to determine if you have proper amounts of ventilation and insulation for your home.

 Stock up on Smart Home Solutions